 The area is a white sand area with limited mud and the gold bearing areas consist of river channels on a whitish to blue clay material where these bench deposit’s end is against a laterite material.
 Gold in this area averages 94% pure and is generally fine to slightly course in nature averaging minus 20 mesh.

 The Company continues to evaluate additional properties for river and land dredging operations in Guyana.

-Though the Company enjoys many benefits of focusing mining operations in Guyana, the Company is also reviewing properties in the U.S. and Canada.
+Though the Company enjoys many benefits of focusing mining operations in Guyana, the Company is also reviewing properties in the U.S. and Canada and its Arizona holdings.